What’s New in Google Analytics 4?

 - Tech – This report includes the types of devices and browsers visitors use to access your website or application.
 The dimensions that are “new” with GA4 here are operating systems and screen resolutions.

 But these reports are just the beginning.
 There are endless ways to manipulate data to discover what is working on your website or app and what isn’t.
 You can even create custom reports that you add to the literal navigation within GA4!
-Or you can integrate with Data Studio or another reporting solution to create visualizations.
+Or you can integrate with Google Looker Studio (formerly Data Studio) or another reporting solution to create visualizations.
 If you need help unraveling the endless thread that is website data, you know who to call.
 (Us.
 It’s us.)

 Set up correctly, you’ll be able to follow a user who lands on your site, downloads your app, and makes a purchase in-app every step of the way.

 What About Using Google Tag Manager and GA4?

 Organizations that use Google Tag Manager to track custom events can connect to GA4 using their GA4 measurement ID.
 Just like your Universal Analytics property, your GA property has a unique ID you’ll use to connect to GTM.
 The process is detailed here, but let us know if you need a little GA4 help!